-The exploration process assumes an ability to pick current and alternative address pairs.
+The exploration process assumes an ability to choose address pairs for testing, in some sequence.
 This process may result in a combinatorial explosion when there are many addresses on both sides, but a back-off procedure is employed to avoid a "signaling storm".

-Nodes MUST first consult RFC 3484 [6] Section 4 rules to determine what combinations of addresses are allowed from a local point of view, as this reduces the search space.
+Nodes fi rst consult the RFC 3484 default address selection rules [RFC3484] Section 4 rules to determine what combinations of addresses are allowed from a local point of view, as this reduces the search space.
 RFC 3484 also provides a priority ordering among different address pairs, making the search possibly faster.
-Nodes MAY also use local information, such as known quality of service parameters or interface types to determine what addresses are preferred over others, and try pairs containing such addresses first.
-The multihoming protocol also carries preference information in its messages [18].
+Nodes may also use local information, such as known quality of service parameters or interface types to determine what addresses are preferred over others, and try pairs containing such addresses fi rst.
+The SHIM6 protocol also carries preference information in its messages.